 The parade became an annual event which, combined with a festival, served as the major fundraiser to ensure the continued operation of the orphanage.
 This tradition continued until 1960, when St. Joseph’s Orphanage again relocated to their new location, St. Joseph Villa in Green Township.

 After a six year hiatus, the parade was restarted in 1970 by a community group which called itself GAIN, for “Getting Active in Northside”.
-It has been an annual event every July 4th for the 40 years since then.
+It has been an annual event every July 4th since then.

 The parade is led by a grand marshal selected for his or her contributions to the community.
 Parade entries include veterans groups, bands, civic groups, antique cars, local businesses and nonprofit organizations, and community members of all ages.
 Creativity is celebrated and encouraged through the Creative Parade Entries Contest.

 Blue Jay Restaurant (Tina, Souli and Danny Petropoulos) for 50 years in business.